patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/product-tours.md

     </div>
     <br />

 1. **Empathize with the user**: Learning new things can be scary, so don’t stuff your onboarding flow with exclamation marks, and avoid telling the user how hard you worked on the new tool or how excited you are.
-Instead, understand that the user might be a little intimidated.
-Focus on giving them information and guidance in a straightforward way.
+Instead, understand that the user might be a little intimidated and focus on giving them information and guidance in a straightforward way.

     <div class="ws-content-table">